ahotchkin/ahotchkin.github.io/_posts/2021-01-22-sessions_and_cookies_and_javascript_oh_my_-_a_tutorial_series.markdown

 }
 ```

-And the final step — yes, the FINAL step (kind of) — is to pass your exported component as an parameter to the function returned from `connect`.
+And the final step — yes, the FINAL step (kind of) — is to pass your exported component as a parameter to the function returned from `connect`.
 Let’s step back for a second.
 We want to export `connect`, which will take `mapStateToProps` as its first argument (or null, if not being used) and `mapDispatchToProps` as its second argument.
 This will return a function, and that function will take our Login component as a parameter and return to us a beefed up Login component that has access to any state that we passed through with `mapStateToProps` and any actions we passed through with `mapDispatchToProps` through props.
 It will look like this: `export default connect(null, mapDispatchToProps)(Login);`.

 Now we have access to our `login` action that we returned in `mapDispatchToProps` and we can access it through props.
 If we head to `handleOnSubmit` function we can call `login`, which will log the user in!
 I swear!
 Let’s take a look: